FGMEMBERS/Lockheed1049/Models/ReadmeN6905C.txt

 The real aircraft
 =================
 N6905C "Star of the Rhone" (A) was a Lockheed 1049, the first Super Constellation, underpowered at 2700 HP (like the 1049A military).
-Sold to Eastern and TWA (B,C), it could fly non-stop Los Angeles to New York.
+Sold to Eastern and TWA (B,C), it could fly non-stop Los Angeles to New York (max fuel).

-The turbo-compound engine (3250 HP with boost stage) appears with the 1049B (military C121), and 1049C (civilian).
+The turbo-compound engine (3250 HP with boost stage) appears with the 1049B (military C121), and 1049C (civilian) :
-With favourable westerly winds, the 1049C could cross the Atlantic from the west.
+- with favourable westerly winds, the 1049C could cross the Atlantic from the west (KLM, New-York - Amsterdam, 15 August 1953 (D)).
+- with the 1049C, TWA entered regular service between New York and Los Angeles (max payload, 19 October 1953 (E)).
+- with the 1049G, slightly longer, with optional fuel tanks at wing tip, TWA entered transatlantic service.
 Only the DC-7 and 1649 (Starliner) could fly non-stop the Atlantic by all weather.

-The 1049G is slightly longer, with optional fuel tanks at wing tip.

-N6905C, as serial number 4019 (B), is a model 1049-54-80 (D) (domestic or international configuration), recognizable by the holes of passenger windows.
+N6905C, as serial number 4019 (B), is a model 1049-54-80 (F) (domestic or international configuration), recognizable by the holes of passenger windows.
-The 1049 also has a distinctive round nose (A)(E), like its predecessor 749, while a conic nose appears among its successors (which ?)
-(F), announcing the 1649.
+The 1049 also has a distinctive round nose (A)(G), like its predecessor 749, while a conic nose (weather radar, like the military 1049A) appears among its successors (H), announcing the 1649.

+1049-54-80 (I) having the same fuel quantity than the 1049C (thanks to optional center tank 5), should have the same at the edge range (KJFK - EHAM), though never used in practice;
+the 1890 NM range at max payload (J) would be without tank 5 (not enough for KJFK - KLAX).

 Model